adavuruku/my-ci-cd-class/notes/interview/java_int.md

 ### Conclusion:

 The choice between `HashMap` and `ConcurrentHashMap` depends on the specific requirements of your application regarding thread safety and performance.
 Both are implemented in the Java Collections Framework to cater to different scenarios: single-threaded vs. multi-threaded environments.

+##
+Sealed Class
+Sealed class is a feature introduced in Java 15 to enhance the control over class inheritance and ensure that only specific subclasses can extend it.
+It provides a way to declare a limited set of classes that are allowed to inherit from the sealed class, while preventing other classes from extending it.
+Here’s a basic explanation of how sealed classes work

+public sealed class Shape permits Circle, Rectangle, Triangle, Square {...}

+In this example, the Shape class is declared as sealed using the sealed keyword.
+The permits keyword is used to specify the classes that are allowed to inherit from Shape.

+public final class TransparentRectangle extends Rectangle {...}
+public final class FilledRectangle extends Rectangle {...}
+public non-sealed class Square extends Shape {...}